SimpleStepper/BTD6-Tower-Calculator/README.md

 ## Project Structure / How it was made
 This project combines 2 major elements:
-- Python scripting for robust data acquisition and data cleaning.
+- Python scripting for data acquisition and data cleaning.
 - Google Sheets dropdown menu for an accessible and interactive user experience.

 ### Data Collection and Cleaning (Python)